rafalp/misago_docker/README.md

 ### Enable Sentry

 You can also create account on Sentry (https://sentry.io) and enable it on your side using `./appctl sentry`.
 Sentry provides fancy web interface browsing Misago's logs, and will send e-mail with notifications when your users experience errors or edit their profile details, which is possible source of forum spam.

+### Speed up Redis

+Misago uses Redis for caching and tasks queue.
+To get most performance out of it, you will have to make sure that you have `Transparent Huge Pages (THP)` support disabled in your kernel.
+To fix this issue run the command `echo never > /sys/kernel/mm/transparent_hugepage/enabled` as root, and add it to your `/etc/rc.local` in order to retain the setting after a reboot.
+Docker Redis container must be restarted after THP is disabled, but you can simply run `./appctl restart` for same effect.

+This is impossible if you are running Misago on macOS.

 Upgrading to newer version